AbhishekVel/lyfe/backend/README.md

 A Flask web service for uploading photos to a vector database and searching them using text queries.

+## Running the local
+use DATABASE_URL=postgresql://postgres:password123@localhost:5432/lyfe with commands

 ## Features

 - Upload photos from a directory to Pinecone vector database